RalphBacon/RaspberryPi-Auto-Restart/README.md

 The Banggood supplied item we will endeavour to implement next video
 **Geekworm Power Pack Pro V1.1 Lithium Battery Power Source UPS HAT**
-https://ban.ggood.vip/42np (This is an affiliate link)
+https://ban.ggood.vip/42np (This is an affiliate link - if you click it and order the item within 14 days I get a tiny commission!)

 Tinkerkman website, regarding this exact UPS pack.
 He made me think it was OK to use a Tiny85 as the solution rather than a bunch of discrete transistors, logic gates and the like.
 http://tinkerman.cat/geekworm-power-pack-hat-hack/#lightbox-gallery-MVLP8JIF/2/